kragen/derctuo/veskeno-outline.md

 32-bit unsigned

-Darius suggests it's worth looking at the Sandmark contestants' bugs.
+Darius suggests it’s worth looking at the Sandmark contestants’ bugs.

 ### Corewar Redcode ###

-Corewar is a game in which a multithreaded processor "MARS" runs two programs that try to kill each other, alternating instructions.
+Corewar is a game in which a multithreaded processor “MARS” runs two programs that try to kill each other, alternating instructions.
 Like the Burroughs 5000, MARS tags memory words as instructions or data; a program that attempts to execute a data word dies.